charichard09/EauClairesSalon/README.md

 * [OS X and Windows Instructions](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql)
 * _Clone this repo to a local directory_
 * _After following the MySqlWorkbench installation instructions, open MySql Workbench and select the Local 3306 server.
 Then select the "Administration" tab and click on "Data Import/Restore"_
-* _In Import Options select "Import from Self-Contained File" and click the "..." button to navigate to the file "richard_cha.sql" in the top level of this repo.
-Click "Start Import"_
+* _In Import Options select "Import from Self-Contained File" and click the "..." button to navigate to the file "richard_cha.sql" in the top level of this repo._
+* _Under the "Default Schema to be Imported to" select "New..." and enter schema name richard_cha.
+Click "Start Import" in the bottom right_
 * _Confirm the import was successful by clicking on the "Schemas" tab and seeing the richard_cha schema listed._
 * _Navigate to the local directory (YourPath/HairSalon.Solution) and create a new file "appsettings.json"
 * _Open this file with Visual Studio Code 2019 and add: